 Players have the right to appeal all TD decisions (unless otherwise stated above) by stating they wish to appeal within 14 days of the date they are informed of the relevant TD decision (not including postal transmission time).
+The World Tournament Director, Rules Commissioner, and Chair of the TD Committee also have the right to file an appeal to an ICCF Appeals Committee if an error that is significant enough to effect any game's recorded outcome is pointed out to a TD who then declines to correct that error or fails to respond to that request within 4 days.
 Except for the appeal of an adjudication result (the procedure for which is explained above at section 8), all appeals of TD decisions in international events are handled by the relevant ICCF Appeals Commission:

-- a. the Appeals Committee Playing Rules: jurisdiction only in cases involving ICCF playing rules - the Appeals Committee Other ICCF Rules: jurisdiction only in cases involving the ICCF tournament regulations and any other regulations relating to correspondence chess with the ICCF - c. the Arbitration Commission: jurisdiction only over disputes of a broader nature, such as disputes related to the behavior of leaders and officials, tournament officials, member federations or individual players.
+- a. the Appeals Committee Playing Rules: jurisdiction only in cases involving ICCF playing rules - b. the Appeals Committee Other ICCF Rules: jurisdiction only in cases involving the ICCF tournament regulations and any other regulations relating to correspondence chess with the ICCF - c. the Arbitration Commission: jurisdiction only over disputes of a broader nature, such as disputes related to the behavior of leaders and officials, tournament officials, member federations or individual players.